 New Wave of Animal Welfare

 Animal Welfare supporters are no longer content to simply donate, read a newsletter and leave it to the big organizations to take care of things.
 They are also finding that their donations to MalamuteA and HSUS are not going to actually help Malamutes.
 So they're getting involved.
 This is good!
 In communities around the world, regular Malamute owners are making policy.
 We are telling the buercrats how we want it done.

 There needs to be change to companion animal welfare laws.
 There will be opposition from some with vested interests (such as insurance carriers and veterinarians and of course the animal rights groups), but fortunately the game has changed and a bottom up approach is now possible.
 Look on Facebook and you'll see groups forming to improve the welfare and circumstances of Malamutes and abandoned animals.
 Seek out opportunities to use your skills, your ideas, your experience and your passion to further these efforts and demand to be involved!

 8 Things You Can Do To Protect Against Poor or Restrictive Dog Legislation

 1. Keep your eyes and ears peeled for all publicity regarding dog incidents - good or bad.
 Keep a file.

-2. Contact me so we're alerted to potential problems and/or pet legislation.
+2. Contact me so we're alerted to potential problems and/or Malamute legislation.

-3. Check the legal notices in your newspaper for hearings about proposals related to dogs and pets.
-(A favorite is to limit the number of pets per household under zoning.)
+3. Check the legal notices in your newspaper for hearings about proposals related to dogs and Malamutes.
+(A favorite is to limit the number of Malamutes per household under zoning.)